exercism/javascript/concepts/type-checking/about.md

 class Beverage {
   // ...
 }
-// The Dog class is a child of the Pet class. class Coffee extends Beverage {
+// The Coffee class is a child of the Beverage class. class Coffee extends Beverage {
   // ...
 }